rh-mobb/documentation/content/docs/rosa/alb-nlb-ossm-e2e/index.md

 EOF
 ```

- **Note:** If you have a cluster-wide proxy, you must run the following snippet or uncomment the "Configuring egress proxy for AWS Load Balancer Operator" section in the [deploy-awlbo.sh](./alb-operator/deploy-aws-lbo.sh)
+ **Note:** If you have a cluster-wide proxy, you must run the following snippet or uncomment the "Configuring egress proxy for AWS Load Balancer Operator" section in the script `./alb-operator/deploy-aws-lbo.sh`

 ```bash
  oc -n aws-load-balancer-operator create configmap trusted-ca